5 Electric Control Products that Reduce Fugitive Emissions

 The E-LO can be used as a dump valve, a burner control valve, or for any type of flow control under 45 psi.

-1. Low Maintenance Operation—These long-lasting valve actuators can operate maintenance free for an extended period.
+1. Low Maintenance Operation—Because it doesn't rely on process gas, which can potentially cause corrosion, this long-lasting valve actuator can operate maintenance free for an extended period.

 2. Zero Emissions—Because these actuators use electric power, they require no gas supply and do not vent any gas to the atmosphere.

-3. Remote Communications—These actuators can tie directly into your SCADA system to provide remote monitoring and communication.
+3. Remote Communication—These actuators can tie directly into your SCADA system to provide remote monitoring and communication.

 Currently, if you want to electrically control and remotely monitor your production processes, you need to use an RTU or PLC.
 These devices allow you to connect electric actuators to their microprocessor-controlled system via SCADA or another communications control network.